alttch/atasker/doc/readme.rst

 atasker
 =======

-Python library for modern thread and multiprocessing pooling and task processing using asyncio.
+Python library for modern thread / multiprocessing pooling and task processing via asyncio.

 No matter how your code is written, atasker automatically detects blocking functions and coroutines and launches them in a proper way, in